stacks-network/docs/_develop/overview_auth.md

 {:.no_toc}

-Blockstack Auth provides single sign on and authentication without third parties or remote servers.
+Blockstack Auth provides single sign in and authentication without third parties or remote servers.
 On this page, you'll get an overview of authentication from a developer and user perspective.
 The following topics are covered:

 * TOC
 {:toc}